Tagami, Niigata

 Tagami (田上町, Tagami-machi) is a town located in Niigata Prefecture, Japan.
-As of 1 July 2019, the town had an estimated population of 11,481 in 4203 households, and a population density of 362 persons per km².
+As of 1 July 2019, the town had an estimated population of 11,481 across 4,203 households and a population density of 362 persons per km2.
 The total area of the town was 31.71 sqkm.

 Geography

 Tagami is located in central Niigata Prefecture, bordered by the city of Niigata to the north.
 The Shinano River flows through the town.